 - Keep your debt-to-income ratio low

 Step four is so important it’s worth repeating.
 Do your research and only approach lenders with compatible eligibility requirements.
-SuperMoney’s personal loan database makes this easy because it allows you to filter lenders by the minimum credit score they require.
+SuperMoney’s personal loan comparison tools make this easy because it allows you to filter lenders by the minimum credit score they require.
 Trying your luck with lenders that are likely to reject your loan application will only make a bad situation worse.